Fake-News-Capstone/fake_news_capstone/README.md

 ### Hypothesis
 - Fake news articles are more prone to be polarized and subjective.
+- Text polarity for fake news is less negative than the real news news articles.
+- Text subjectivity of fake news articles is less subjective than real news articles.

 ### Target variable
 - is_fake (If the news article is fake news)